Quiz: Are You Thriving On-Trail? Or Just Surviving?

 Score Question 2: _______

 Solutions: Although hiking is technically exercise, is a very basic and repetitive one.
 By adding other movement practices into your daily routine – trail work, calisthenics, climbing, parkour, slacklining, ect. – more energy can be cultivated.
 As Arnold once said: “You have to shock the muscle!”
-I know it can be easy to get stuck in the hike, sit and rest, hike, lay down and sleep routine, but by intentionally adding different experiences for the body to react to, it will be more awake in need of having to respond to those new and exciting stimuli.
+I know it can be easy to get stuck in the hike, sit and rest, hike, lay down and sleep routine, but by intentionally adding different experiences for your body to react to, it will be more awake in need of having to respond to those new and exciting stimuli.

 Question 3: How positive is your outlook or mind state about the journey?